When I was asked if I was available to photograph a Jaguar “somewhere scenic” my first question was

 “You mean the car?”

 Not that I was adverse to photographing a large South American apex predator.
 I would have a different logistical approach to the cat compared to the car… body armour, tranquilliser guns, running shoes etc in preference to lights, diffuser hoods, reflectors and the like.
+I would still be right up for it though, if anybody wants me to… Anyway, it was the car, obviously.

 I was being asked to help with the creation of Skye Luxury Tours new website.
 They provide luxury tours… of Skye….
 I feel like I’m just rearranging the company’s name… in a Jaguar.